onflow/flow-go/pkg/language/docs/language.md

 The stored value must be a subtype of the type it is keyed by.
 This means that if a `Vault` type is being stored as the key, the value must be a value that has the type `Vault` or has any of the subtypes of `Vault`.

-Initializing values in account storage can only happen within the body of a transaction.
-Initialize a storage value within a member function of a struct or resource that is already in your account storage is not permitted.

-When a value is stored in an account's `account.storage[]`, or when a type is deployed to an account using the `deploy` function, the type of the data you just stored is also recorded in the `account.types[]` record.  `account.types[]` is used to publish type definitions that other accounts can have access to, which will be covered later.  `account.types[]` will never need to be writted to.

 ```bamboo
 // Declare a resource named `Counter`